-The size of a solar system is determined by how far its Sun’s gravity overpowers other objects in the region, which in the case of our sun extends to the Oort Cloud, a reservoir of cometary material located between 5,000 and 50,000 AU away.
+The size of a solar system is determined by how far its sun’s gravity overpowers other objects in the region, which in the case of the Sun extends to the Oort Cloud, a reservoir of cometary material located between 5,000 and 50,000 AU away.
 That boundary would give the solar system a diameter of around 2 light-years across.

 4: Planets Are Made of Rock or Gas

 The 8 planets in our solar system are divided into the inner planets of Mercury, Venus, Earth and Mars, which are basically made of rock and metal; and the outer planets of Jupiter, Saturn, Uranus and Neptune, which are made of hydrogen, helium and other gases.
 Despite being referred to as gas giants, intense heat and pressure towards their centres cause their gases to compress into liquid metal or rock.

 5: Most Asteroids Found Between Mars and Jupiter

 Asteroids are usually rocky or metallic in nature and in our solar system most can be found orbiting the Sun between Mars and Jupiter in an area known as the asteroid belt (2.7 AU).
 It is believed that in the early evolution of the solar system, this region once contained enough material to form a planet but Jupiter’s intense gravity stopped the materials from successfully coalescing into a planet.

 6: The Closer To The Sun, The Hotter The Planet